mate97N/digitalColorClock/README.md

 # digitalColorClock
-digital clock with color background
+digital clock and color background with JavaScript